Teen suicide: What parents need to know

 By Mayo Clinic Staff

-What makes teens vulnerable to suicide?
+What makes teens prone to suicide?

 What are the risk factors for teen suicide?

-• Being adopted
+• Being adopted.

-Children who have attempted suicide in the past are also at greater risk.
+Children who have attempted suicide in the past also are at greater risk.

 What are the warning signs that a teen might be suicidal?

-Warning signs of teen suicide might include:
+Warning signs that a teen might be thinking about suicide include:

-• Talking or writing about suicide — for example, making statements such as "I'm going to kill myself," or "I won't be a problem for you much longer"
+• Talking or writing about suicide.
+For example, making statements such as "I'm going to kill myself," or "I won't be a problem for you much longer."

-• Feeling trapped, hopeless or helpless about a situation
+• Feeling trapped, hopeless or helpless about a situation.

-• Changing normal routine, including eating or sleeping patterns
+• Changing normal routine, including eating or sleeping patterns.

-• Developing personality changes or being severely anxious or agitated when experiencing some of the warning signs listed above
+Suicidal teens also might have personality changes or become very anxious or agitated when they experience some of the warning signs listed above.

 What should I do if I suspect my teen is suicidal?